Important snagging and paperwork checks to make before moving into your new home

 The snag list

 Before you move in, there is one final job to complete: the snagging inspection.
 It should take place shortly after the completion certificate has been issued.
 It will involve you or your project manager, or both of you, walking around the house with your contractor, or individual trades, with both parties noting any defects.
-If done correctly, it will take quite a while, possibly a day.
+If done correctly, running through the snag list will take quite a while, possibly a day.
 You may find it useful to ask your architect to attend the inspection, to help with any debatable points.

 It is an accepted practice in the building industry that you hold back around 2.5-5% of the agreed contract price to cover any snagging work – although you should make sure that this is written into your contract at the start of the project.
 You will need to write a detailed snag list of everything that needs to be fixed and sorted out before you settle your contractor’s final bill.